willgdjones/pydantic-ai/docs/testing-evals.md

 With PydanticAI and LLM integrations in general, there are two distinct kinds of test:

 1. **Unit tests** — tests of your application code, and whether it's behaving correctly
-2. **"Evals"** — tests of the LLM, and how good or bad its responses are
+2. **Evals** — tests of the LLM, and how good or bad its responses are

 For the most part, these two kinds of tests have pretty separate goals and considerations.